“The opposite of fast food, an international movement that emphasizes eating seasonally, regionally, and pleasurably”

 By Christine Barbour

 Want to give vegan slow food a try?
-Start with these vegan restaurants NYC
+Use the Foodnear app to find slow food restaurants near you.

 Slow Food Bloomington announces the third annual Chefs of Bloomington Dinner